Duke University Job Descriptions

 Maintain confidentiality regarding topics of proprietary origin and impact.

-Ability to learn and utilize the computer data management system effectively.
+Utilize the computer data management system effectively.

-Maintain professional interaction with several consumer product certifying organizations including their staff, technical committees and boards of directors.
+Establish professional interaction with several consumer product certifying organizations including their staff, technical committees and boards of directors.

 Required Qualifications at this Level